walthowd/ha-constant-modifier/README.md

 # ha-constant-modifier
 This is a custom component for Home Assistant that can be used to modify, patch or overwrite constants in other components.
+Authored by [@puddly](https://github.com/puddly)

 ## Installation
 To install, place the constant_modifier in your Home Assistant configuration directory under the custom_components folder